Saturday, June 13, 2009

-On a plane to Munich I had to sit with someone who talked my ear off about how computer based music was not "organic" or "natural" music, and that it had no "soul".
+On a plane to Munich I had to sit with a man who talked my ear off about how computer based music was not "organic" or "natural" music, and that it had no "soul".
 I think he was really just nervous about crashing head on into the sea, which I was praying to happen just so I didn't have to listen to his ramblings for the next four hours.

 The soul can also be recorded and played back through art, writing, film, rebellion, nature and all that good stuff.